-- 33. Developers shall also be required through the development agreements to undertake the woodland management work linked to the subdivision assumption process. - 34.
-Sufficient lands shall be dedicated with the woodland to allow for an ecological buffer between the woodland and development parcels.
-Ecological buffers shall not be located on private lands and will be sized to ensure the long term health of the woodland. - 35.
+- 29. Developers shall have qualified experts complete site specific woodland management plans for woodlands that will be dedicated to the City.
+The recommendations of these plans shall be consistent with the City of Niagara Falls Woodland Management Plan. - 30.
+Developers shall also be required through the development agreements to undertake the woodland management work linked to the subdivision assumption process. - 31.
+Sufficient lands shall be dedicated with the woodland to allow for an ecological buffer between the woodland and development Ecological buffers shall not be located on private lands and will be sized to ensure the long term health of the woodland. - 32.
 Sufficient lands shall be dedicated to allow for a maintenance buffer between the woodland and private properties.
-Maintenance buffers shall not be located on private lands. - 36.
-Developers shall install perimeter fencing around all woodlands (except public entrances) in compliance with City park standards.
+Maintenance buffers shall not be located on private lands. - 33.
+Developers shall install perimeter fencing Photo 20 Tree canopy at Montrose Rd Business Park Woodlot, around all woodlands (except public entrances) in compliance with City park standards.
 Gates won't be allowed in the fences.
 Fencing shall be located on the common property line between private property and the woodland.
-At a minimum fencing shall be 1.5m high commercial grade chain link.
+Fencing shall be 1.5m high commercial grade chain link.